MPAS-Dev/compass/.github/pull_request_template.md

 * [ ] The `E3SM-Project` submodule has been updated with relevant E3SM changes
 * [ ] The `MALI-Dev` submodule has been updated with relevant MALI changes
 * [ ] Document (in a comment titled `Testing` in this PR) any testing that was used to verify the changes
+* [ ] New tests have been added to a test suite

 <!--
-Please note any issues this fixes using [closing keywords]( https://help.github.com/articles/closing-issues-using-keywords/ ):
+Please note any issues this fixes using closing keywords: https://help.github.com/articles/closing-issues-using-keywords -->
--->